What are some of the primary use cases for Filecoin?

-# What do miners have to do to change a committed capacity (CC) sector into a "real-data" sector?
+What do storage providers have to do to change a committed capacity (CC) sector into a “real-data” sector?

-Miners will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
-We expect to evolve and make this cheaper and more attractive overtime after the mainnet launch.
+Storage providers will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
+We expect to evolve and make this cheaper and more attractive over time after the mainnet launch.

 Does the committed capacity sector still need to be sealed before it upgrades to one with real data?